 Well, I think they'll be voting with us tonight.

-The question will be you should put up those 31 Democrats who sit in seats that Trump carried and ask them if they believe in fairness.
+The question will be: you should put up those 31 Democrats who sit in seats that Trump carried and ask them if they believe in fairness.

 Excuse me, I'm way ahead of you.

-I believe in Dynasty.
+I believe in amnesty.

 I have put them all up regularly.